ruocunwang/CV_analyzer/readme.md

    Python CV_analyzer.py
    ```
 7. Follow the prompts:
-   1. Folder Path: The location of your .mpt file
+   1. Folder Path: The location of your .mpt file.
+Don't include the quotation mark.
    2. Cycle number: The cycle number you want to analyze.
    3. Active mass: The mass of your electrochemically active material.
    4. Molecular Weight: Press Enter to skip, or provide it if wanted.